 What You Need to Know About Tire Failures, Defects, and Tread SeparationsTread Separations

 Tread separations are an unfortunate by-product of steel-belted radial tire technology.
-Due to the difficulty in obtaining adhesion of steel to rubber there is a potential for tread of all steel-belted radial tires.
+Due to the difficulty in obtaining adhesion of steel to rubber there is a potential for tread separation of all steel-belted radial tires.
 This is true especially at high speeds in hot weather.
 Industry records verify that tread belt separations are the most common mode of failure of steel belted radial tires.
 Separations result from both design and manufacturing defects.
-Recent examples of this have included the Firestone ATX and Wilderness tires on Ford Explorers, Continental General tires on Lincoln Navigators, the Firestone Steeltex tires on Excursions, and the Goodyear Load Range E tires on 15-passenger vans
+Some examples of this have included the Firestone ATX and Wilderness tires on Ford Explorers, Continental General tires on Lincoln Navigators, the Firestone Steeltex tires on Excursions, and the Goodyear Load Range E tires and Cooper Tires.

 There are some alarming similarities between all of the recalled tires in both the failure mode and the causes for failure.
 It is noteworthy that tread separation problems often first surface in the warmer regions of this country and around the world.
 We also see the inherent design defects in many steel-belted radial tires exacerbated by underinflation which on some occasions is recommended by the vehicle manufacturer.
 It is important to note that all manufacturers have suffered steel belted radial tire tread belt separations since the 1970s.
+These tire failures are often referred to as “blowouts”.
+However, not all tread belt separations result in air loss, so many are not blowouts.
 Tread belt separations are not limited to Firestone, Goodyear or General tires.
-There has been extensive tread belt separation litigation involving Cooper tires, Uniroyal-Goodrich tires, as well as other manufacturers.
+There has been extensive tread belt separation litigation involving Cooper tires, Uniroyal-Goodrich tires, as well as other manufacturers and tires from China.